waacton/Unicolour/README.md

 - Tritanopia (no blue perception)
 - Achromatopsia (no colour perception)

+If a colour is outwith the display gamut, the closest in-gamut colour can be obtained through gamut mapping according to CSS specifications.

 Unicolour uses sRGB as the default RGB model and standard illuminant D65 (2° observer) as the default white point of the XYZ colour space.
 These [can be overridden](#advanced-configuration-) using the `Configuration` parameter.